gc-na/cshellwiki.github.io/wiki/lsblk_english.md

-# [Linux] Bash lsblk Uso equivalente: Listar dispositivos de bloque
+# [Linux] C Shell (csh) lsblk Uso equivalente: Listar dispositivos de bloques

 ## Overview
-The `lsblk` command is used in Linux to list information about all available or specified block devices.
-It provides a tree-like structure that shows the relationships between devices, making it easier to understand how storage devices are organized.
+The `lsblk` command is used to list information about block devices in a Linux system.
+It provides a tree-like view of all available storage devices, including their partitions and mount points, which is essential for managing disks and filesystems.

 ## Usage
 The basic syntax of the `lsblk` command is as follows: